itggot-linus-styren/Yabs/docs/README.md

 ### Backend

 The backend is run by using `rails s` in the console.
 As the command implies, it's run by using rails as a scalable and adaptable base for our booking system.
 This backend has four test systems that controls if the backend functions as needed.
-A example of these is the book_test.rb's `create new book` test which sees if they can add a new book.
+An example of these is the book_test.rb's `create new book` test which sees if they can add a new book.

 To generate a database to use as the backend input `rake db:migrate` in the console, if you managed to do something wrong you can either type it again or type `rake db:rollback` to correct your mistake.